 And learn about Amateur Astronomers, Inc. the Astronomy club that makes its home at Sperry Observatory located on the campus of Union College in Cranford, NJ and how you can join.
 And, weather permitting, we will do observing through our 2 large telescopes, a 24 inch reflector and a 10 inch refractor.

-Amateur Astronomers, Inc. (also known as AAI), celebrated 75 years as an astronomy club in November, 2024!
+Amateur Astronomers, Inc. (also known as AAI), is 76 years young and still going strong!

 X